gradle/gradle/.github/CONTRIBUTING.md

 After making changes, you can test them in 2 ways:

-To run tests, execute `gradlew :<subproject>:check` where `<subproject>` is the name of the sub-project that has changed.
-For example: `gradlew :launcher:check`.
+To run tests, execute `./gradlew :<subproject>:check` where `<subproject>` is the name of the sub-project that has changed.
+For example: `./gradlew :launcher:check`.

 To try out a change in behavior manually, install Gradle locally and use it
-    gradlew install -Pgradle_installPath=/any/path
+    ./gradlew install -Pgradle_installPath=/any/path
     /any/path/bin/gradle taskName

 You can debug Gradle by adding `-Dorg.gradle.debug=true` when executing.
 Gradle will wait for you to attach a debugger at `localhost:5005` by default.